exitus1/Video-Scripts/node.md

 Scroll down and look for the green "Stable V1.5.1" button.

+Newer releases will be a different version.

 Clicking this will bring us to Decred's github releases page.

 Download ```dcrinstall-linux-arm-v1.5.1```

-There may be a newer version out at the time of this video.
+Again, there may be a newer version out.
 Make sure to download the latest version.

 We'll need to set the file as an exectuable.
 Open the Pi Terminal.